Bocreator/MainCode/README.md

 ## Hosting

-Quaver is currently being hosted on [glitch](https://glitch.com/).
+Quaver is currently being hosted ~~on [glitch](https://glitch.com/)~~ on my own personal computer.
 However, another alternative could be [Heroku](https://replit.com/).
 Currently, we are working on a Google Sheets Database using the [Google Sheets API](https://developers.google.com/sheets/api), though free alterntives such as [Supabase](https://supabase.io/) are being considered.
 You may also host on your own personal computer if you are just running the code for a small server and need not require it to operate 24/7.

 ## Bot commands